hughbrien/steelstratus.ai/BASIC_SERVICE.md

 - @app.route('/healthz/ready')

+Create a new __version__  file

-Run a test hourly
+Create a test suite

-Deploy it to EC2 Server
+Deploy command should :
+zip up the current folder
+scp hbrien@192.168.1.166